 1/4 teaspoon table salt

-12-ounce jar of strawberry preserves (you can use any flavor of preserves but I think strawberry is sweet, comforting and great for the summertime)
+12-ounce jar of strawberry preserves (you can use any flavor of preserves but I think strawberry is great for summertime)

 Preheat the oven to 350 degrees, then grease a 9 x 13 baking dish.